ThompsonBethany01/Estimating_Home_Values/README.md

 So what do we need to beat to make an improvement?
 Our current model has an error of ____.
 This project holds the final model with an error of ___, and the files necessary to reproduce it.
 ### Background
 ### Data Dictionary
-The following Data Quality
-<a href="https://github.com/ThompsonBethany01/ThompsonBethany01.github.io/blob/master/pdfs/Data_quality_report.pdf" target="_blank">Report</a>
-reviews the raw aquired data from the zillow database.
+The following Data Quality [Report](https://drive.google.com/file/d/1wh3iKkAX7o-PZ46EcsHzoZbxtD-BKB6-/view) reviews the raw aquired data from the zillow database.
 It includes next steps for each feature, such as dropping the feature or preparing for modeling.
+The data dictionary below will include the columns used or created after prepping this data.
 ## Initial Thoughts & Hypothesis
 ### Thoughts
 ### Hypothesis